weronica/scheduling-heLP/README.md

 All of these columns are optional.
 Any subset can appear in any order in `slot_info.csv`.
 Any unspecified values will be assigned the default value.

-##### Run the program
+## Running the script

     $ python main.py <availaibility.csv> [slot_info.csv]

 If the given constraints produce a linear program with an infeasible region, then you must relax constaints until there is a feasible region.
+Unfortunately, why a LP's region is infeasible is more opaque that you might want.
+Future versions of this project might make suggestions as to how to make the region feasible, but the current version does not.